 - Support staff may be more tech savvy than experienced in mortgages

-- One of the smaller names in the industry
+- A newer name in the industry

 - Works with DU and Fannie Mae Early Check